syrhassan10/VRoam_release1/Bryan.md

 \- Every minute, your body’s burning calories just to keep you alive!
 This is known as your Basal Metabolic Rate (BMR).

+\- Weight loss isn’t linear, it’s extremely chaotic, so don’t assume you’re failing if you don’t see constant progress.

+\- Weight loss is exponential and chaotic.

+\- Fat loss doesn’t equate directly to weight loss, different water retention as well as full bowels may affect your results!

+\- Make fat loss a lifestyle, not a result.

+\- Exercise everyday to maintain your weight loss results.